Tetrakern/fictioneer/INSTALLATION.md

 #### Known OAuth 2.0 Issues

-* Removing query strings —s uch as with one of the LiteSpeed Cache options — can interfere with the authentication process and cause it to fail, typically resulting in an `oauth_invalid_cookie` error.
+* Removing query strings — such as with one of the LiteSpeed Cache options — can interfere with the authentication process and cause it to fail, typically resulting in an `oauth_invalid_cookie` error.

 ### Phrases Tab